Online casinos in California: what's actually legal

 What’s available instead

 With no regulated online casino path, California players who want to play online casino-style games are left with sweepstakes-model platforms, which operate under sweepstakes promotions law rather than state gambling regulation.
 The sweepstakes casinos guide explains the two-coin mechanic that makes this model legal where regulated online gambling isn’t.
+A number of these platforms have grown quickly in California specifically, precisely because the state’s gap between huge player demand and zero regulated online supply is wider than almost anywhere else in the country.

 Where this compares to other states